Nimero09/Design-To-Code-2/README.md

 Hi!

-This is my first project applying everything I've learned so far about HTML & CSS.
+This is my second project applying everything I've learned so far about HTML & CSS.
 I went online and looked for a website design and then I transformed it into code.